Articles in this section

 • Identification number: the value itself (Passport Number, identity card number, CNP/tax code number, National Personal Number).

-• First name: the full name of the User, as displayed in the identification document (including, if present, second or third names – e.g. John William)
+• First name: the User's full name, as displayed in the identification document (including, if present, second or third names – e.g. John William)

-• Last name: the full last name of the User, as displayed in the identification document (including, if present, second or third names – e.g. Smith Green)
+• Last name: the User's full last name, as displayed in the identification document (including, if present, second or third names – e.g. Smith Green)

 • Gender: User’s gender (Male/Female/Not available)